Curbing the Ramifications of Authorship Abuse in Science: Conclusions

 Our analyses show that the authors in the combined dataset typically exhibit a 25\% percentage difference between $P$ and $P'$.
 This percentage difference increases to 74.26\% in the Biology dataset, while it decreases to 12.74\% in the Mathematics dataset.
 Specifically, the percentage difference is 36.26\% for the Electrical and Electronics Engineering dataset, 29.14\% for the Computer Science and Engineering dataset, 23.89\% for the Psychology dataset, 15.60\% for the Sociology dataset, 14.96\% for the Economics dataset, 14.48\% for the Marketing dataset, and 12.74\% for the Mathematics dataset.

-Our analyses of $T^{\prime}$-index show that only $23.43\%$ of authors fall below $0.66$, indicating that a relatively small number of researchers primarily take on supporting roles.
-In contrast, the Biology dataset shows that 86\% of authors fall below this threshold.
-Notably, significant differences emerge across all collected field datasets: 36.25\% in Electrical and Electronics Engineering, 22.18\% in Computer Science and Engineering, 16.84\% in Psychology, 7.77\% in Economics, 7.02\% in Sociology, 6.31\% in Mathematics, and 4.14\% in Marketing.
+Our analyses of $L^{\prime}$-index show that only $18.53\%$ of authors fall below $0.61$, indicating that a relatively small number of researchers primarily take on supporting roles.
+In contrast, the Biology dataset shows that $80.6\%$ of authors fall below this threshold.
+Notably, significant differences emerge across all collected field datasets: $26.61\%$ in Electrical and Electronics Engineering, $14.45\%$ in Computer Science and Engineering, $10.94\%$ in Psychology, $5.14\%$ in Sociology, $4.39\%$ in Economics, $3.06\%$ in Marketing, and $2.22\%$ in Mathematics.

 The typical percentage differences between $C$ and $C^\prime$ for the combined dataset is around $25\%$.
 In contrast, authors from the Biology, Electrical and Electronics Engineering, Computer Science and Engineering, and Psychology datasets exhibit larger differences, ranging from $81.32\%$ to $27.20\%$, compared to the other field-specific datasets, which is between $19.21\%$ and $14.75\%$.